OKLAHOMA! by Rodgers and Hammerstein II

 OperaSLO is proud to revive the exquisite production team that brought Madama Butterfly to the PAC last October: stage director Edna Garabedian, choreographer Andrew Silvaggio, chorus master Paul Osborne, set designer Rick Adamson, costume designer Randon Pool, and the Opera San Luis Obispo Grand Orchestra and Chorus under the direction of Artistic Director and Conductor Brian Asher Alhadeff.

-Three shows only: Friday & Saturday, May 11 & 12 at 7pm and Sunday, May 13 at 2pm.
+Three shows only: Saturday and Sunday, May 12 and 13, at 2pm and Saturday, May 12, at 7pm.
 Join us early for a pre-show talk led by John Frey in Philips Hall one hour before curtain.